 Situational Awareness Skills: Don’t Become a Victim

-A few years ago, I spent a few days in Salem, Massachusetts, with a friend I’ve known since grade school.
+A few years ago, I spent a few days on vacation with a friend from college.
 We explored the town during the day, ate amazing meals and enjoyed walking tours in the evening.
 I learned a lot on that trip.
-Not only did I learn the history of Salem and its infamous witch trials, I also learned that my dear friend completely lacks situational awareness.
+Not only did I learn the history of the town, I also learned that my college friend completely lacks situational awareness.
 Applying Jeff Cooper’s levels in the Awareness Color Code Chart, she operated on the level “white” … the entire time.

 Awareness Color Code Chart

 White— A state of complete unawareness and unpreparedness.
 In this state, you are oblivious to things going on around you and are exceedingly vulnerable to attack.

 Yellow— A state of relaxed alert.
 There is no specific, obvious threat present, but you are aware that danger is always a possibility.
 You are aware of people around you as well as the environment in general.